India, Maldives hold dialogue to expand defence cooperation | Law-Order

 Defence Secretary Ajay Kumar has held ''very productive'' talks with the top military brass of the Maldives to further bolster bilateral defence and security cooperation amid concerns over China's increasing footprint in the Indian Ocean.

-The Maldives is one of India's key maritime neighbours in the Indian Ocean Region and the bilateral defence and security ties have been on an upward trajectory in the last few years.
+The Maldives is one of India's key maritime neighbours in the Indian Ocean Region and the bilateral defence and security ties have been on an upward trajectory in the couple few years.

-''Delighted to be in Maldives for the 3rd Defence Cooperation Dialogue.
+''Delighted to be in the Maldives for the 3rd Defence Cooperation Dialogue.
 Had very productive discussions.
-Deeply appreciate warm hospitality of @cdfofmndf Maj Gen Abdulla Shamaal,'' Kumar tweeted on Monday, a day after the talks in Male.
+Deeply appreciate warm hospitality of @cdfofmndf Maj Gen Abdulla Shamaal,'' Kumar tweeted, a day after the talks in Male.

+Defence Ministry spokesperson A Bharat Bhushan Babu said the two sides discussed joint efforts and capacity-building measures to counter trans-national crimes and enhance security in the region.

+''Defence Secretary Dr @drajaykumar_ias inaugurated the Composite Training Center Phase-I Annex built with Indian grant assistance and handed over the refitted CGS Huravee, after the 3rd India - Maldives Defence Cooperation Dialogue held today,'' he tweeted.

 In November, India, the Maldives and Sri Lanka held a two-day maritime operation in the Indian Ocean, signalling a resolve to jointly keep the region safe and secure including for international trade.

-Development cooperation has been a key emerging pillar of the India-Maldives relationship with New Delhi providing Lines of Credit of over USD 1.2 billion (one billion is equal to Rs 100 crore) for infrastructure and grants for community development projects to the island nation.
+Development cooperation has been a key emerging pillar of the India-Maldives relationship with New Delhi providing Lines of Credit of over USD 1.2 billion for infrastructure and grants for community development projects to the island nation.

-In August last year, the island nation sealed a contract for the implementation of an India-funded connectivity project, billed as the largest infrastructure initiative being rolled out in the island nation.
+In August, the Maldives sealed a contract for the implementation of an India-funded connectivity project, billed as the largest infrastructure initiative being rolled out in the island nation.

 Under the Greater Male Connectivity Project (GMCP) project, a 6.74 km long bridge and causeway link will be built to connect capital city Male with adjoining islands of Villingli, Gulhifalhu and Thilafushi.